RezzaMir/SOS-in-Assembly/README.md

 If you are using a Pull-up resistor, the switch closure will result in a 0 otherwise it is a 1, so you can do the AND instruction and then branch if it is zero.

 ANDI    r17, 0x08;     //AND r17 with 08h

 BRNE   start;     //if the switch is not closed (i.e. 1) then go back and loop

+If using a pull-down resistor the switch closure will result in a 1 otherwise it is a 0:

+ANDI    r17, 0x08;     //AND r16 with 08h

+BREQ   start;     //if the switch is not closed (i.e. 0) then go back and loop